mtreml/diy-nas/README.md

 # Goals

 - Build a DIY NAS just for the fun of it
-- RAID5 for read performance & failure safety (parity)
+- RAID5 for read performance & failure safety
-- Full disk encryption
+- Full disk encryption with LUKS
 - < 10 users
 - Server will shutdown frequently for energy saving